omunroe-com/books-2/restructuredtext/restructuredtext.rst

-   If |RST| documents are written inside Sphinx, then it is better to use its directives for documenting command-line programs and options, because they more scalable, easier to maintain and better rendered in other text formats.
+   If |RST| documents are written inside Sphinx, then it is better to use its directives for documenting command-line programs and options, because they more scalable, easier to maintain and better rendered in other formats.

 .. tip::